BernardoMG/dev-reTHINK-Hackathon/2nd Challenge.md

 ## Task 1 (`estimation: 20 minutes`)

-To acoomplish this first task, your team can continue working on the developed application of the first challenge.
+To accomplish this first task, your team can continue working on the developed application of the first challenge.
 The only difference is that now you have to deploy `XHyperty` and `GroupChatManager` hyperties into your application.

 ## Task 2 (`estimation: 1 hour and 30 minutes`)